 William Tyndale's definition of bullying is: 'Bullying is when you deliberately keep making someone unhappy.
 You know you are bullying when you are choosing to hurt or upset someone with unkind words or actions again and again.'
+This is also in line with the Department for Education's definition which can be found on gov.uk.
 Bullying, including cyber bullying, is not tolerated and we take it very seriously.
-Members of staff are trained to look out for and deal with bullying; we use PHSE and our Rights Respecting Curriculum as starting points for children to discuss issues.
+Members of staff are trained to look out for and deal with bullying; we use PSHE and our Rights Respecting Curriculum as starting points for children to discuss issues.
 If you think that your child is being bullied please make an appointment to see your child's class teacher as soon as possible.
-You may also request a copy of our anti-bullying policy from the school office.
+The anti-bullying policy sits within our Behaviour Policy.

-Trauma Informed Practices
+Trauma Informed Practice

-William Tyndale School is proud to have become part of Islington's Trauma Informed Practice in Schools programme (ITIPS).
-This is a two year programme, in which several Islington primary and secondary schools are working to ensure their learning environment is set up to support the most vulnerable children.
-This includes understanding how difficult experiences can effect children's development, helping children express their emotions in healthy ways, and enhancing our already nurturing and supportive environment.
-We know that reflecting on and improving these systems will help build resilience for all our children as well as our most vulnerable.
+William Tyndale School is proud to have been a part of Islington's Trauma Informed Practice in Schools programme (ITIPS).
+This programme, during which several Islington primary and secondary schools worked together, focuses on ensuring an effective learning environment to support vulnerable children.
+This includes understanding how difficult experiences can affect children's development, helping children express their emotions in healthy ways, and enhancing our already nurturing and supportive environment.